leungkcofficial/tarot-train/README.md

 # CKD Risk Prediction MLOps Pipeline

 A comprehensive MLOps repository for AI-driven Chronic Kidney Disease (CKD) risk prediction, providing nephrologists and CKD patients with reliable probabilities of starting renal replacement therapy (RRT) and all-cause mortality over 1- to 5-year horizons.
+This is the data training pipeline for the TAROT(The AI-driven Renal Outcome Tracking) study

 ## 🎯 Project Overview